Things to do in Maui in 2026: 27 best Maui activities

 6. Discover the Seven Sacred Pools

-The Seven Sacred Pools or ‘Ohe’o Gulch is a series of pools and waterfalls that spills into the Pacific.
-Its remote location beyond the Road to Hana and at the furthermost end of the Haleakala National Park combined with the scenic landscape make it an adventurous place to swim.
+The Seven Sacred Pools, or โ€˜Oheโ€™o Gulch, is a series of pools and waterfalls that spill into the Pacific.
+Its remote location, beyond the Road to Hana and at the farthest end of Haleakala National Park, combined with its scenic landscape, makes it an adventurous place to swim.

 Tips for this Maui activity:

-- Get out of these pools as soon as it starts to rain or you’ll get washed out to the ocean.
+• Get out of these pools as soon as it starts to rain, or you’ll get washed out to the ocean.

-- This area is sensitive to flash flooding so take the warnings seriously.
+• This area is sensitive to flash flooding, so take the warnings seriously.

-7. Hike the Pipiwai trail to Waimoku Falls
+7. Hike the Pipiwai Trail to Waimoku Falls

 This amazing trail starts out alongside the Seven Sacred Pools and is very well sign-posted.
 The trail is 4 miles (6.5 km) long and has an elevation gain of 800 feet.
-Pipiwai is dotted with scenic must-sees: There’s the 200 feet (60 meters) tall Makahiku Falls, a massive banyan tree, the magical bamboo forest and the 400 feet (120 meters) Waimoku Falls.
+Pipiwai is dotted with scenic must-sees: There’s the 200 feet (60 meters) tall Makahiku Falls, a massive banyan tree, the magical bamboo forest, and the 400 feet (120 meters) Waimoku Falls.
 The Pipiwai trail counts as one of Maui’s best hikes.

 Tips for this Maui activity: